 Para la versión en español, clic aquí.

-The Hardest Hit Fund (HHF) was established in February 2010 to provide targeted aid to families in states hit hardest by the economic and housing market downturn.
-Authorized by the Emergency Economic Stabilization Act of 2008, the Troubled Asset Relief Program (TARP) funds must be used to offer an unemployment bridge program that will pay a portion of a borrower’s mortgage payment while unemployed or substantially underemployed.
-The U.S. Department of Treasury obligated a total of $7.6 billion for this program.
+The Obama Administration established the Hardest Hit Fund (HHF) in February 2010 to provide targeted assistance to families in states hit hardest by the economic and housing market downturn.
+Authorized by the Emergency Economic Stabilization Act of 2008, the Troubled Asset Relief Program (TARP) funds have been used to provide an unemployment bridge program that pays a portion of a borrower’s mortgage payment while unemployed or substantially underemployed.
+The U.S. Department of Treasury allocated a total of $7.6 billion for this program.

 The Illinois Housing Development Authority (IHDA) was approved by Treasury to receive $445,603,557 for statewide disbursement to assist Illinois homeowners struggling to meet their mortgage obligations through the Illinois Hardest Hit Program.
 The program will assist homeowners who have experienced an income reduction due to unemployment or substantial underemployment in two ways: Monthly Mortgage Payment Assistance and Reinstatement Assistance.
 The assistance allows eligible households to maintain their home while they work to regain employment and financial stability.

 Borrower eligibility criteria can be found on the home page.
-The Required Documentation Checklist provides homeowners with a list of all the documents needed to complete the application online.
+The Required Documentation Checklist provides homeowners with a list of all the documents required to complete the application online.
 Overall program parameters are documented in IHDA's Proposal to Treasury, Agreement with Treasury, and the latest revised Summary Guidelines.

 IHDA is a self-supporting state agency that finances the creation and preservation of affordable housing throughout Illinois.
 IHDA accomplishes its mission through a number of federal and state funding sources.
 View IHDA's Audited Financial Statements for FY 2015 .

-Lender participation in the HHF program is essential to assist homeowners in distress.
-Many times homeowners will apply for the program and their lender or mortgage servicer has not completed the necessary documents to participate.
-For copies of the necessary forms please download them here.
+Lender participation in the HHF program is required to approve homeowners for assistance.
+Not all applicants may have a lender currently participating in the program.
+For copies of the necessary forms, please download them here.
 If you have questions concerning lender participation in the Illinois HHF program please call 855-873-7405.